NaveenS96/dragonborn/GAMEPLAY.md

 - [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) - Rebalance and rework of religion

 - [Scion](https://www.nexusmods.com/skyrimspecialedition/mods/41639) - Rebalances and improves Vampires including changes that make both Stage 1 and Stage 4 vampirism desirable
+  - :ledger: Optional mod [Scion - Vampiric Sunscreen Condition Patch](https://www.nexusmods.com/skyrimspecialedition/mods/42212) can be turned on under the Optional Mods separator in MO2 to prevent Weaknus to Sunlight when wearing headgear

 - [Manbeast](https://www.nexusmods.com/skyrimspecialedition/mods/44746) - Rebalance and content addon for werewolves which introduces new perks and abilities